Did-Nikole/openapptnz_translate/README.md

 # openapptnz_translate

-ranslations are using data from https://github.com/GlycoProduction/EmoteLab-localization .
+This is the translation page for https://openapptnz.com/find.php .
+Many translations are using data from https://github.com/GlycoProduction/EmoteLab-localization .